Crazy450/terraform-aws-openshift/README.md

 | `make ssh-node2`        | SSH to node 2.                                  |
 | `make sample`           | Creates a simple sample project.                |

-## Pricing

-You'll be paying for:

-- 1 x m4.xlarge instance
-- 2 x t2.large instances

-## Recipes

-Your installation can be extended with recipes.

 ### Splunk